Sequences

 Seq.fold_left

-All those are also available for Array
+All of these kinds of higher-order functions are also available for

 , List